-A full sheltered/unsheltered homeless Point in Time count was conducted statewide on January 24, 2018 and 294 people were identified in Lawrence and Douglas County as literally homeless.
-This was a decrease of 25 people from the January 2017 count.
-Of the 294 literally homeless, 48 individuals met the definition of chronically homeless (having been homeless for one year or more, or having had four or more instances of homelessness in the past three years and having a disabling condition) and seven families met the chronic definition.
-The next full sheltered/unsheltered count will occur in January 2019.
+A full sheltered/unsheltered homeless Point in Time count was conducted statewide on January 23, 2019 and 396 people were identified in Lawrence and Douglas County as literally homeless.
+This was an increase from the January 2018 count.
+Of the 396 literally homeless, 27 individuals met the definition of chronically homeless (having been homeless for one year or more, or having had four or more instances of homelessness in the past three years and having a disabling condition).
+The next full sheltered/unsheltered count will occur in January 2020.

 The Lawrence Unified School District (USD 497) indicates that there are additional elementary age students (grades K-6) and secondary age students (grades 7-12) in the district that qualify as homeless under the McKinney-Vento Act, which includes families that are doubled-up or staying with family or friends.
-For the 2017 point-in-time count, doubled up families were not counted because this data was not reported to HUD.
+For the 2019 point-in-time count, doubled up families were not counted because this data was not reported to HUD.
 With varying definitions of homelessness used by agencies, it is difficult to paint a true picture of the extent of the problem.